One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Introduction

 The nemato-magnetic coupling introduces additional possibilities for the interplay between nematic and magnetic domain walls (absent when $c=0$), new defect structures, and novel bifurcations accompanied by novel solution branches for large $D$.
-We do not address these questions fully in this manuscript but present a large number of examples that will support and guide future studies on these lines.
+In particular, the ferronematic OR solutions illustrate how we can tailor the locations and multiplicity of domain walls by varying $D$ and $c$, a novel aspect of our study.
+We do not address these questions fully in this manuscript but our work will support and guide future studies on these lines.
 The paper is organised as follows.
-In the next section, we describe the ferronematic model and give some qualitative results of interest, e.g., existence, uniqueness, homogeneous solutions etc. We then consider the order reconstruction model in \cref{sec:OR}, where similar qualitative results and the stability of OR solutions are presented.
-Furthermore, we provide numerical results in \cref{sec:num} to verify our theoretical analysis.
+In the next section, we describe the ferronematic model and give some qualitative results of general interest, e.g., existence, uniqueness etc. We then consider the OR model in \cref{sec:OR} and provide numerical results in \cref{sec:num} to verify our theoretical analysis.
 Finally, some conclusions and perspectives are summarised in \cref{sec:conclusions}.